 Provide a supporting GOCDB management interface to simplify and speed up daily operational/admin tasks.

-The main project task list: https://wiki.egi.eu/wiki/VT_GOCDBExt
+The main project task list is described in the wiki: https://wiki.egi.eu/wiki/VT_GOCDBExt

 For the most part, the work-plan was followed closely with little deviation.
 All the main tasks listed at the link above were completed.
 There is still some documentation to finish but this will be completed over the course of the next few weeks.
 The project incurred a small overspend.